-Rent, utilities, groceries, minimum debt payments, insurance only
+Rent, utilities, groceries, min. debt payments, insurance

 $